Growth & Care

 Accent, Mass Planting, Hedges/Screening, General Garden Use

 Highbush Cranberry is covered in stunning white lacecap flowers held atop the branches in late spring.
 It features an abundance of magnificent scarlet berries from late summer to late winter.
-It has dark green foliage which emerges brick red in spring.
+It has dark green deciduous foliage which emerges brick red in spring.
 The large serrated lobed leaves turn an outstanding red in the fall.
 The smooth gray bark and gold branches add an interesting dimension to the landscape.

 This plant is primarily grown as an ornamental, but it's also valued for its edible qualities.
 The round sour berries are most often used in the following ways: